odhyp/odhyp.com/content/miscellaneous/colophon.md

 | Growing   | 🌿 40–90%    | Developing with more structure and clarity.
 Still evolving.        |
 | Evergreen | 🌳 90–100%   | Mature and stable.
 Well-formed, regularly reviewed and maintained. |

-> In a perfect world, every post would become Evergreen.
-But some ideas linger as Saplings... half-grown, half-forgotten, and waiting for rain.

 ## Notes

 This site is always evolving.
 It's part personal lab, part public notebook.
 If you're curious about what's changed over time, check [this site repository](https://github.com/odhyp/odhyp.com).